-OT LONG AGO, a notification popped up from an internet forum.
-The poster listed a musical ‘program’ for an upcoming feast filled with typical, run-of-the-mill Protestant hymns—sung to death in most places—along with an ‘unobjectionable’ (but rather insipid) Mass setting.
+OT LONG AGO, a notification from an internet forum popped up.
+The poster listed musical selections for an upcoming feast filled with typical, hackneyed, run-of-the-mill Protestant hymns paired with an ‘unobjectionable’ (but rather insipid) Mass setting.
 The poster then lamented: “What’s wrong with Catholics?
-Why can’t we just do simple stuff everybody knows all the time?”
+Why can’t we do simple stuff everybody knows all the time?”
 I found such a post reprehensible for a variety of reasons.
-For one thing, mindlessly repeating the same pieces—from the cradle to the grave—has never been the tradition of the Church.
-That’s why, for example, the official GRADUALE ROMANUM published under Pope Pius X provides more than twenty (20) different plainsong settings of the Mass Ordinary.1
+For instance, mindlessly repeating the same pieces—from cradle to grave—has never been the tradition of the Church.
+That’s why the official GRADUALE ROMANUM published under Pope Saint Pius X provides more than twenty (20) different plainsong settings of the Mass Ordinary.1

 The Blame Game • I do not for one instant excuse, condone, justify, or minimize the sinful harm done to underpaid choirmasters.
 On the other hand, for half a century we’ve been complaining that Catholic musicians are shamefully underpaid.
 Has anything good resulted?
 Would it not be better (and more pleasing to God) for us to consider what can be done to change the situation?

 Possible Solution #1 • If we’re honest, we must admit that blaming others is 100x easier than examining our own consciences.
 Numerous times on this blog I’ve suggested that most Catholic priests have never heard a real choir sing.
 The minimum choral sound is no fewer than three singers on each part.
 [According to Dr. James Daugherty, if there are only two singers, one voice will always dominate the other.]
 A QUARTET, where one voice sings each part, can do beautiful things—but it’s not a choral sound.
-One does not have a choral sound until one has a minimum of three voices per part.
-I realize fully how much work it is to recruit singers.
-I realize fully how much work it is to train volunteer singers from one’s parish.
+One has not a true choral sound until one has a minimum of three voices per part.
+I realize fully how much work recruiting singers can be.
+And it’s often soul-crushing work!
+I realize fully how much work is required to train volunteer singers from one’s parish.
 Indeed, we will explore techniques to recruit (and retain) volunteer singers at this year’s Sacred Music Symposium.
-I believe there’s nothing as irresistible as a full choir singing well in real life.
+But I believe there’s nothing as irresistible as a full choir singing well in real life.
 Once priests experience this, in my humble opinion, they become “hooked.”
+Then they will be (hopefully) willing to pay their choirmaster a just salary.

-Possible Solution #2 • In some ways, I think we choirmasters can be “our worst enemy.”
-We are so busy complaining about the horrible state of musical education (which is true) we sometimes fail to perform a “a musical examination of conscience.”
+Possible Solution #2 • In some ways, I think we choirmasters can be “our own worst enemy.”
+We are so busy complaining about the horrible state of musical education (which is true) we sometimes fail to perform a “musical examination of conscience.”
 If priests are not falling in love with authentic sacred music, why is that?
 Are we presenting the music well?
 When we sing plainsong, does it sound fresh and bright?
 Or does it sound plodding, boring, and dirgelike?
 Do we use a recording device to listen to how our choir is singing?
-Or—like 95% of choir directors—are we too afraid to do that, because we fear what we’ll hear?
-But if we hate what we are producing, how can we blame priests for not falling in love with authentic sacred music?
+Or—like 95% of choir directors—are we afraid to do that, because we fear what we’ll hear?
+But if we hate what we’re producing, how can we blame priests for not falling in love with authentic sacred music?

-Possible Solution #3 • I understand the desire to select complex music for Mass, and I certainly have been guilty of programming selections which were (in retrospect) beyond the capability of my choir.
-Let us make sure that at least some of the music we sing is performed as well as it should be.
-This might mean taking “simple” hymns from an excellent collection like the Brébeuf Hymnal and making sure they are sung with perfection.
-Again, if we can’t help our priests fall in love with sacred music, I don’t know if it’s realistic to believe the current situation will ever improve.
+Possible Solution #3 • I understand the normal and healthy desire to select intricate music for Mass, and I certainly have been guilty of programming selections which were (in retrospect) beyond the capability of my choir.
+Let’s make sure at least some of the music we sing is performed as well as it should be.
+This might mean taking “simple” hymns from an excellent collection like the Brébeuf Hymnal and making sure they’re sung with perfection.
+If we don’t help our priests fall in love with sacred music, is it realistic to think the current situation will ever improve?
 Here’s a hymn I consider “easy” yet gorgeous:

 * PDF Download • VICTIMAE PASCHALI (Sequence)